 Due to security reasons, the EMR cluster is not exposed to the outside world and is bound only to the machine internal IP.
 While you can open up the firewall to allow access (note that you also have to do some port forwarding since again, Hadoop is bound to the cluster internal IP rather then all available network cards), it is recommended to use a SSH tunnel instead.
 The SSH tunnel provides a secure connection between your machine on the cluster preventing any snooping or man-in-the-middle attacks.
 Further more it is quite easy to automate and be executed along side the cluster creation, programmatically or through some script.
-The Amazon EMR docs have dedicated sections on SSH Delivation and on opening a SSH Delivation so please refer to them.
+The Amazon EMR docs have dedicated sections on SSH Setup and Configuration and on opening a SSH Tunnel to the master node so please refer to them.
 Make sure to setup the SSH tunnel as a SOCKS proxy, that is to redirect all calls to remote ports - this is crucial when working with Hadoop (or other applications) that use a range of ports for communication.